tal0311/grocery-bud/README.md

 Uptade tutle of an item

 ## How to run the app
-1. Clone the code to your machineץ
+1. Clone the code to your machine.
-2. Install dependencies with 'npm i'
+2. Install dependencies with 'npm install'
 3. Run 'npm run start'

 ## How to use the app